 Commercial trucks are involved in thousands of accidents every year.
 These include coal truck wrecks on roads near mines, natural gas truck collisions near gas fields, and even crashes with pickup trucks near active construction sites.
 Our legal professionals know how to investigate complicated cases involving 18-wheelers, tractor-trailers, coal trucks, box trucks, and other large trucks.
 We know what evidence to look for, what questions to ask, and how to compile that information into a strong legal case.

-An experienced and skilled personal injury lawyer could assist you in building a comprehensive claim for damages relating to your losses.
+An experienced and skilled Western PA personal injury lawyer could assist you in building a comprehensive claim for damages relating to your losses.
 While you are focusing on your physical and mental health, a truck accident attorney could remove some of the pressure and navigate the legal system on your behalf.